 How can you, as an app developer begin to add a conversational UI to your software?

 Start by listing and mapping out the specific actions your app is able to accomplish with its current UI.
 For each specific action, list the specific input you need from the user.
-Each of these three platforms require this information to be exposed by your app, so you’ll need to do this regardless of which vendor you choose.
+Each of these three platforms requires this information to be exposed by your app, so you’ll need to do this regardless of which vendor you choose.

 Conversational UI’s are quickly revolutionizing how people interact with technology as the cloud wafts deeper into our everyday lives.